vanessaiza/Juniperus-monticula_selection_test/README.md

 The folder "bayescan" contains the script and the data to run the Bayescan analysis

 The folder "lfmm" contains the script and the data to run the LFMM analysis

+The file "Information of the populations.txt" contains the number of individual, lat/long, region and key name of mountains sampled in this study.